-ALS Therapy Center
+ALS Therapy Center in Chapel Hill

 If you struggle with ALS Amyotrophic Lateral Sclerosis our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for ALS.

 What is ALS?

 ALS, called Amyotrophic Lateral Sclerosis, is a rare neurological disorder that mainly impacts the neurons, brain cells, that control voluntary muscle movement.
 Voluntary muscle movement controls most of the activities that bring a person quality of life such as walking, talking, and eating.
 The disease is progressive.
 This means it can start off slowly and then get worse over time.